secar600/secar-documents/source/jensa.rst

 - Switch to :code:`MAN` mode of operation using the CS-Studio control page for the gas target.
 - Close the manual valve :code:`V20` on the GHS that is between the last DV650 screw pump and the JENSA scroll pump: this valve is also labelled as :code:`Vrough+compin` (the long manual valve at the bottom on GHS, see :numref:`V20`).
 This will isolate the compressor from JENSA gas target so that you are only pumping on the compressor but not on the JENSA chamber and its associated high vacuum pumps.
 - Make sure the manual valve just before the jet is closed (it is called :math:`V_{in}` or :code:`V14`).
-It has a green handle and is located on the JENSA chamber facing the gas handling system.
+It has a green handle and is located on the JENSA chamber facing the gas handling system. :code:`V14` is the valve that allows the jet to flow into the jet gas target's chamber.
 - Also make sure the main valve on the helium gas bottle is closed and :code:`V7` and :code:`V3` valves should also be closed.
 - Make sure the small metallic hand valve after the helium regulator on the helium bottle (see :numref:`helium_valve`) is also closed.
 - Open :code:`V3` using CS-Studio control page of the extended gas target.